repinel/FocaCompiler/README.md

 Foca Compiler
 ============

 The compiler for the Foca Language.
-It was developed by Bernardo de Araujo Mesquita Chaves, Claudio Sergio Forain Junior and Roque Elias Assumpcao Pinel as project for the Cocompilers course from the DCC/UFRJ (Brazil).
+It was developed for the Compilers course from the DCC/UFRJ (Brazil).

 Licensed under the GPL, Version 3.